naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Gambi: Do you ever feel like exploding?
+Have you experienced the urge to enter the process of combustion?
+Has your mind created a logical idea, known as thought, to disperse your body into thousands of particles suddenly?

+Stella: It’s 3AM, please go back to sleep.

+%

 Kranion Angry: (steps out of his evil lair, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: **HEY!** WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)